tinitiateprime/sqlserver/sqlserver-projects/healthcare/healthcare.md

 /* ===================================================================
    9) Medication (master)
    ===================================================================*/
-INSERT INTO healthcare_company.Medication (Name, Form, Strength, NDC_Code) SELECT
+INSERT INTO healthcare.Medication (Name, Form, Strength, NDC_Code) SELECT
   CONCAT('Med-', RIGHT('0000'+CONVERT(varchar(10), N.n),4)),
   CASE N.n%5 WHEN 0 THEN 'Tablet' WHEN 1 THEN 'Capsule' WHEN 2 THEN 'Syrup' WHEN 3 THEN 'Injection' ELSE 'Ointment' END,